FinDockLabs/recurring-donation-screen-flow/README.md

 ## Notes

 This is only meant to be a starter to get you going - feel free to customise this flow to meet the needs of your nonprofit with additional fields and actions.

+# Contributing

+When contributing to this repository, please first discuss the change you wish to make via an issue or any other method with FinDock before making a change.

+# Support

+FinDock Labs is a non-supported group in FinDock that releases applications.
+Despite the name, assistance for any of these applications is not provided by FinDock Support because they are not officially supported features.
+For a list of these apps, visit the FinDock Labs account on Github.

+# License

+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details